MatiRomero/ddp_pkg_release/docs/average_dual_pipeline.md

 1. **Sample HD duals** with `python -m ddp.scripts.build_hd_dataset --out_csv hd_samples.csv ...` to produce the per-job CSV described above.
 2. **Define or adapt a type mapper** that converts `Job` objects into type strings, possibly by wrapping a coordinate-based helper like the uniform grid.
 3. **Aggregate by type** to compute mean duals, saving the lookup as an NPZ (`types`, `mean_dual`) or CSV (`type`, `mean_dual`).
-4. **Run experiments** with `python -m ddp.scripts.run --shadows ad --ad-duals ... --ad-mapping ... --ad-missing {hd,zero,error}` so AD shadows use the prepared table with the chosen fallback policy.
+4. **Run experiments** with `python -m ddp.scripts.run --shadows ad --ad_duals ... --ad_mapping ... --ad_missing {hd,zero,error}` so AD shadows use the prepared table with the chosen fallback policy.

 This pipeline keeps HD sampling, type assignment, and runtime evaluation decoupled, making it straightforward to iterate on new mappers or dataset slices without modifying the simulation logic.